| In

 that stick with you for a lifetime.
 The kind of memories that

+make Halloween a magical time.
 Once we got old enough, we started trying to make sure that

 kids who came trick-or-treating in our neck of the woods would

+have the kind of scare that would scar them for life.
 The first year we arranged a gun with blanks in it, I would

 answer the door holding a bag of candy, but just as the kids